Breakfast Nook Bench DIY Banquette

 Refurbishing the Cabinets

 I used wood putty to fix any imperfections or holes in the cabinets from screws or electrical going through.
 It did a great job of covering up the blemishes.
 To cut all of the excess trim around each cabinet, I used a multi-tool.
 I strategically left some on the edges of the bench so it would encase a cushion nicely.
-The side of one bench also got plywood added so it was flush with the front face on the end.
+The side of one bench is getting plywood as an addition, so it will be flush with the front face on the end.
 There were a lot of modifications!

 I used a belt sander to get paint off of the cabinets so it would be a smooth finish.
 The belt sander is the quickest way I’ve found to remove all the old paint.
 I used it on every cabinet’s front face and door.
-After the cabinets were sanded and ready to go, I primed and then painted the cabinets a beautiful dark green color.
+After the cabinets are sanded and ready to go, I am priming and then painting the cabinets a beautiful dark green color.

 Constructing the Breakfast Nook Bench

-There was a hole in the corner between the cabinets so I had to add some reinforcement.
+There was is hole in the corner between the cabinets, so I am adding some reinforcement.
 Using my magnetic stud finder, I found the wall stud and secured 2 x 4’s and put some plywood there.

 I set all of my cabinets in place and clamped them together so they were tight side by side.
-I put screws on the inside of the cabinets where they were clamped to hold them together.
+I am putting screws on the inside of the cabinets where they are clamped to hold them together.

-After I reattached the doors the cabinets were finally done!
+Once I reattached the cabinet doors, the nook will be done!
 Now it was time for the finishing touch that makes this breakfast nook bench so cozy – cushions!

 Creating the Cushions